Dave-team/Knowledge-base/Product Management.md

 Product Management is the art of solving your customer’s problems to reach your business objectives.
 Think about ideas: what makes a good product and what can be improved and what problem can we solve?

+## User interviews
+- Consider all different types of users.
+- Who is my user and where am I going to find them?
+Who is actually going to pay for my product?
+- During the interview:
+  - focus on behaviour, not so much the product itself.
+What don't people like / what annoys about how they do things now?
+Really get deep into what is going on in their life?
+What are they really thinking and what are their real problems?
+Why do they want what they want?
+Really get to know them as a person and about what’s going on in the context of what they’re doing?
+  - Then ask more about features - what would the customer want on top of what is possible now?
+  - Ideally, get something in front of people they can work with
+  - Then ask people if they want to buy this initial version
+- 3 types of users to interview
+  - Current users: their ideas aren't the real issues as they already use the product
+  - Users of competitors: great feedback as this will show why they use the competitor's product
+  - New users not using anything: these are the most important as this shows how you can grow the market

 ## Product Opportunity Assessment
 - Exactly what problem will this solve? (value proposition)
 - For whom do we solve that problem? (target market)